OpenFreeEnergy/ExampleNotebooks/rbfe_tutorial/cli_tutorial.md

-When running a complete network of simulations, it is important to ensure that the file name for the result JSON and name of the working directory are different for each leg, otherwise you'll overwrite results.
+When running a complete network of simulations, it is important to ensure that the file name for the result JSON and name of the working directory are different for each leg and each repeat, otherwise you'll overwrite results.
 We recommend doing that with something like the following, which uses the fact that the JSON files in `network_setup/transformations/` have unique names, and creates directories and result JSON files based on those names.
 To run all legs sequentially (not